ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ## How to use this handbook
 ------

+In order to get benefits, you need already to be familiarized with:
+1) ES6/ES7 syntax
+2) Concept of React Life Cycle
+3) Basic Redux stuff

+#### IMPORTANT: if you are a beginner and you need a list of resources where to learn those three things, ping me on the email __ReactConvention@mwp.io__ then I will share it with you.

-The only requirement to get all the benefits mentioned in the preface is that you need to start your project with that react-redux-starter-kit:
+An other requirement to get all the benefits mentioned in the preface is that you need to start your project with that react-redux-starter-kit:
 ```
 https://github.com/davezuko/react-redux-starter-kit
 ```